Frequently Asked Questions

 The FMS training program is available for 1-6 credits on a pass/no-pass basis.
 The FMS field program is available for 6 credits.
 It is the participant's responsibility to verify whether the credit receiving institution accepts the credits from the Middlebury Institute of International Studies.

 Participants seeking academic credits (and who are not enrolled full-time at the Institute when registering for FMS classes) will pay the standard tuition at $1,715 per unit, or $10,290 for the 6-unit training program.
-The aforementioned scenario also includes current Monterey Institute students who are not enrolled fulltime during the summer, fall, or spring semesters.
+The aforementioned scenario also includes current Institute students who are not enrolled fulltime during the summer, fall, or spring semesters.

 There are a limited number of merit- and need-based full and partial scholarships for the FMS training and field program.
 All applicants (current students and non-students) are eligible to apply for scholarships.
 Please indicate that you would like to be considered for a scholarship in the online application.

 Institute students may also be eligible to receive financial aid in the form of loans to cover program tuition and living and travel expenses.
 Merit scholarships for current MIIS students may be applied if the student is eligible.

-If you are a Monterey Institute student or a participant taking the program for credit, please see the Monterey Institute Office of Student Financial Planning to learn more about your individual options at (831) 647-4119.
+If you are an Institute student or a participant taking the program for credit, please see the Institute Office of Student Financial Planning to learn more about your individual options at (831) 647-4119.
 Past participants have also received outside scholarships to cover the costs of the program.
 Some who are currently working for development or business organizations have applied directly to their places of work for reimbursement of tuition or program fees.

 Functional language is key.
 In some countries English is the widely accepted working language besides the native language so an additional language would not be necessary.